ulken/crx-hotreload/README.md

-# Chrome Extension Hot Reloader
+# Chrome Extension Live Reloader

 Watches for file changes in your extension's directory.
 When a change is detected, it reloads the extension and refreshes the active tab (to re-trigger the updated scripts).